Dark CP-violation through the $Z$-portal: Abstract

 \section{Abstract}

 {Despite great agreement with experiment, the Standard Model (SM) of particle physics lacks a viable Dark Matter (DM) candidate and sufficient amount of CP-violation to account for the observed baryon excess in the universe.
 Non-minimal Higgs frameworks are economic extensions of the SM which could remedy these shortcomings.
 Within the framework of a three Higgs doublet model, we introduce an extended dark sector which accommodates both DM and CP-violation.
 Such dark sources of CP-violation do not contribute to the Electric Dipole Moments and are therefore unconstrained.
-In this novel mechanism the CP-violating dark particles only interact with the SM through the gauge bosons, primarily the $Z$ boson.
-With the Higgs-DM couplings set to zero, we show that the $Z$ portal CP-violating DM can still thermalise and satisfy all experimental and observational data. }
+We present a novel mechanism in which the CP-violating dark particles only interact with the SM through the gauge bosons, primarily the $Z$ boson.
+Such $Z$-portal dark CP violation is realised in the regions of the parameter space where Higgs-mediated (co)annihilation processes are sub-dominant and have negligible contributions to the DM relic density.
+We show that such $Z$-portal CP violating DM can still thermalise and satisfy all experimental and observational bounds and discuss the implications of such phenomena for electroweak baryogenesis. }